Centaur (rocket stage): Current versions

+As of 2025, two Centaur variants are in use: Centaur III on Atlas V, and Centaur V on Vulcan Centaur.
+All of the many other Centaur variants have been retired.

 Centaur III/Common Centaur

 Common Centaur is the upper stage of the Atlas V rocket.
 Earlier Common Centaurs were propelled by the RL10-A-4-2 version of the RL-10.
 Since 2014, Common Centaur has flown with the RL10-C-1 engine, which is shared with the Delta Cryogenic Second Stage, to reduce costs.
 The Dual Engine Centaur (DEC) configuration will continue to use the smaller RL10-A-4-2 to accommodate two engines in the available space.

 The Atlas V can fly in multiple configurations, but only one affects the way Centaur integrates with the booster and fairing: the 5.4 m diameter Atlas V payload fairing attaches to the booster and encapsulates the upper stage and payload, routing fairing-induced aerodynamic loads into the booster.
 If the 4 m diameter payload fairing is used, the attachment point is at the top (forward end) of Centaur, routing loads through the Centaur tank structure.

 The latest Common Centaurs can accommodate secondary payloads using an Aft Bulkhead Carrier attached to the engine end of the stage.